Table of Contents

 docket a trust indiana

 To docket a trust places a legal case involving its administration under a court’s review.
 This may be a temporary or ongoing status for the trust.
 People have the option to establish a trust that will operate under a court’s continuous jurisdiction.
 However, most trusts only get docketed when a dispute has escalated to the courtroom.
 Beneficiaries may take this action when they have reason to believe that trustees are not administering trusts according to their written terms.
 After docketing a trust, a judge will decide the issue and potentially force a trustee to comply or replace a trustee depending on the circumstances.
+The definition for docket is important to understand in this context because it refers to placing a matter on the official court record.
+The definition of a docket in Indiana trust law simply means that the case has been entered into the court schedule for review.
+The docketed meaning in estate litigation is that a judge will now oversee the case, similar to how matters are added to a supreme court docket.
 The decision to docket a trust is usually made in consultation with an Indiana lawyer.

 Talk to the Trustee